Q: What the heck is this?

 Q: Is this phishing?

-A: Phishing means getting people to supply personal data.
+Phishing means getting people to supply personal data.
 A victim may click on an e-mail from a 'bank', which goes to an evil web site.
 He enters account information which becomes fodder for identity thieves, directly or through resale.

 "419ers" also stage fake bank web sites.
 So far these have seemed to be meant strictly to create the appearance of legitimacy, rather than to extract information.
 However, there is nothing to stop 419ers from using or reselling any personal information you give them.
-Also, a Kindly Contributor sent the following opinion:
+Also,

 "I got this from people working at a bank that shall remain nameless.